ukitinu/markov-words/README.md

 TODO #22
 Extract the archive where you want to run the application and then start using it: run the bash/batch/elf file to learn how the CLI works.
 You can also get one of the pre-built dictionaries and use it immediately instead of creating your own.
-(TODO #11)
 To create new dictionaries on Windows, it is necessary to enable case sensitive file names for the data directory.
 I tried to follow [this guide](https://docs.microsoft.com/en-us/windows/wsl/case-sensitivity), but it didn't work (I got a request not supported error or something like that).